acastrauss/bluegrid-homework/README.md

 ## Third (final) solution:

+Code located at `src/models/radix.ts`

-The idea (located at `src/models/radix.ts`) expands from the first two as it introduces [Radix tree](https://en.wikipedia.org/wiki/Radix_tree) which is often used in IP routing (for IP Addresses) and is made for storing large amount of string values (storage optimized, but indirectly that does optimize execution time which was significant requirement) thus making it good candidate for this specific purpose.
+The idea expands from the first two as it introduces [Radix tree](https://en.wikipedia.org/wiki/Radix_tree) which is often used in IP routing (for IP Addresses) and is made for storing large amount of string values (storage optimized, but indirectly that does optimize execution time which was significant requirement) thus making it good candidate for this specific purpose.

 Each operation has `O(k)` where `k` is max-depth of tree.
 Thus if any operation (insert, search, update, delete) is done on Radix tree only `k` steps are required to do so.
 For this concrete example `k = largest number of parts in one url out of all urls`, which is not a big number.